What is Bitcoin?

 What is the City Index policy on Bitcoin forking?

-In the event that the current bitcoin splits into two, new bitcoins– known as a hard fork – we will generally follow the bitcoin that has the majority consensus of cryptocurrency users and will therefore use this as the basis for our prices.
+In the event that the current bitcoin splits into two, new bitcoins are created, this is known as a hard fork.
+We will generally follow the bitcoin that has the majority consensus of cryptocurrency users and will therefore use this as the basis for our prices.
 In addition we will also consider the approach adopted by the exchanges we deal with, which will help determine the action we take.

 We reserve the right to determine which cryptocurrency unit has the majority consensus behind them.